St. Paul's Episcopal Church Oakland

 as it was in the beginning, is now, and will be for ever.
 Amen.

-OFFICE HYMN Te Lucis Ante Terminum (by various composers)
+OFFICE HYMN Te Lucis Ante Terminum, or other (by various composers)

 Choir: Thanks be to God.